iwdt/flowbite-rails/README.md

 ```

 ### Tailwind CSS for Rails

+> [!WARNING]
+> To upgrade from flowbite 2.x to 3.x, also upgrade tailwind from version 3 to version 4 [using these instructions](https://github.com/rails/tailwindcss-rails/tree/v4.0.0#upgrading-your-application-from-tailwind-v3-to-v4).
+Don't forget to update the plugin using the `bin/rails flowbite:bundler:plugin` command.

 [Tailwind CSS for Rails gem](https://github.com/rails/tailwindcss-rails) is wraps the [standalone executable version](https://tailwindcss.com/blog/standalone-cli) of the Tailwind CSS framework, which means to add additional plugins you need to download the script to your server.
 To solve this problem, we wrote a rake task: